ReactivePlayZ/RML/README.md

     ]
 }
 ```
-Of course, since a section can contain multiple sub sections, the `"subsections"` key holds an array where each object has a `"section_name"` and another `"elements"` array.
 ## Key Values
 Since JSON keys aren't recommended to hold spaces or Unicode, what the interpreter will do is create two keys called `key` and `value`.